spacetelescope/jwst_magic/docs/magic_user_guide/vi_write_sof.md

       - Either in **X,Y** pixels with the NIRCam detector specified, or in **V2,V3**

    8. **Uncertainty factor** – the degree of uncertainty in the count rate of each segment.
-This will be auto-populated from the threshold entered in the main GUI, but can be changed here based on DHAS testing results.
+This will be auto-populated from the threshold entered in the main GUI, but can be changed here based on flight software simulator testing results.

    Note: If you used the APT query functionality in [Section III](iii_determining_and_loading_the_input_image.md), the Program ID, Observation Number, Visit Number, and RA and DEC of the guide star should be pre-populated.